bitcointranscripts/tstbtc/Readme.md

 # YTB_TO_BTCSCRIPT

-This project converts youtube videos to bitcoinscripts and opens a PR.
-It uses youwhisper to transcribe the videos, then collects meta data about the video using command-line arguments.
-It then uses that information to open a Pull Request on the bitcoinscript repo.
+This project converts youtube videos to bitcoinscripts and opens a PR on .
+It uses youtube_transcript_api to transcribe the videos, then collects meta data about the video using `requests_html`.
+It then uses the supplied cli arguments and file to open a Pull Request on the [bitcoinscript](https://github.com/bitcointranscripts/bitcointranscripts) repo.

+## Steps:

+The step-by-step flow for the scripts are:

+- transcribe given video and generate the output file

+- authenticate the user to github

+- fork the transcript repo/use their existing fork, clone it and branch out

+- copy the transcript file to the new transcript repo

+- commit new file and push

+- then open a PR

 ##  Usage